 Shaab Rumi South Plateau with Precontinent II

 There is a diversity of colors and species that make this dive an unforgettable experience.
 The reef wall is craggy on the upper 15 to 20 meters and forms numerous caves and crevices.
 Below this is the tongue-shaped plateau, which descends to 30 meters.
 Parallel to its base is a small channel.
 The outer side, covered with numerous hard corals, slopes steeply into the depths.
-At a depth of 55 meters, a narrow slope nestles at the southern end.

 The southwest tip forms an attraction of this site: A school of scalloped hammerhead sharks frequently patrols the open water.
 If you dive out into the blue a bit, with a little luck you can observe these reserved sea creatures.However, care should be taken not to swim frantically towards them, otherwise the shy hunters will quickly return to the depths.
 But be careful: the current can pull you very quickly into the open water without giving you the chance to reach the reef again under your own power.